 Social insurance payments are not means tested for the person claiming.
 This means that your social insurance payment will not be affected by any savings or property that you may have.
-However, if you want to claim an increase for an adult or child dependant, your spouse, civil partner or cohabitant's means will determine whether or not you qualify for an increased payment.
+However, if you want to claim an increase for a qualified adult or qualified child, your spouse, civil partner or cohabitant's means will determine whether or not you qualify for an increased payment.